CodingWeb321/JobList/README.md

 #  Job Listing Application (Frontend Internship Task)

 This project is a Job Listing Web Application developed using **React.js** and leverages a **local JSON Server** to simulate a backend API.
-It fulfills all requirements of the Frontend Internship Task, focusing on state management, asynchronous data handling, and faithful UI reproduction.

 ##  Features Implemented